-If you are experiencing a long-term or deeply troubling situation, trauma or mental health condition, a number of counselling and treatment sessions over some months or years may be helpful.
+If you are experiencing a long-term or deeply troubling situation, trauma or mental health condition, a number of counselling and treatment sessions over some months may be helpful.
 We will discuss various lifestyle changes and treatment methods that may help you in your recovery, or in creating the personal or relationship changes you are looking for, and how long this process may take.
-Depending on your situation, the number of sessions could range from six to twenty or many more, and will be reviewed regularly.
+Depending on your situation, the number of sessions could range from six to twenty or more, and will be reviewed regularly.

 Treatment methods and skills enhancements you and I may choose to use, depending on your situation and condition, may include the following:

 Cognitive Behaviour Therapy (CBT)